Doubly Stochastic Neighbor Embedding on Spheres: Experiments

-\item \texttt{MIREX}\footnote{\url{http://www.music-ir.org/mirex/wiki/2007}}: the dataset is from the the Third Music Information Retrieval Evaluation eXchange (MIREX 2007).
-We used the version from the collection \cite{chen2009similarity}.
-It is a similarity graph of 3090 songs.
-The songs are evenly divided among 10 classes that roughly correspond to different music genres.
+3) \texttt{MIREX}\footnote{\url{http://www.music-ir.org/mirex/wiki/2007}}: the dataset is from the the Third Music Information Retrieval Evaluation eXchange (MIREX 2007).
+It is a network of 3090 songs in 10 music genre classes.
 The weighted edges are human judgment on how similar two songs are.